joe-mac-design/joe-mac-design/README.md

 - I'm currently in my 3rd Year!
 - I'm currently working on my personal [Portfolio!][website]
 - I hope to collaborate with people and make some games!
+- In my spare time I play League of Legends(help)

 ### Connect with me: